conankiz/OpenStackUssuri-Centos8-Three-Node/README.rst

 .. image:: http://i.imgur.com/Frsughe.jpg

-2. Update system on all nodes (Controller, Network, Compute)
+2. Controller, Network, Compute
 ====================
+- Update system
 ::

   # yum update -y ; reboot

 - Edit the Hosts file on each server and set the below entries in case you don’t your local DNS server.